 Because sexual misconduct may constitute both a violation of college policy and criminal activity, the college strongly encourages, but does not require, students to report concerns of sexual misconduct to law enforcement as soon as possible after the incident.
-A student may proceed under this Policy whether or not he or she elects to report to law enforcement as well.
+A Complainant may proceed under these procedures whether or not they elect to report to law enforcement as well.